Won Global View

 Yesterday,

-• The Stoxx 600 booked a gain of 1% after four consecutive sessions of losses.
-Immediate resistance is at its 10-DMA (+1%), followed by its 50-DMA (+1.3).
+• The Stoxx 600 continued to trade above all its key moving averages and closed flat.
+It has next resistance at its March high (+1.5%).
 We recommend a selective approach to adding names on a high-volume breakout or decisive retake of their key moving averages.

 Won Global View

-The U.S. market remains in a Downtrend.
-The S&P 500 and Nasdaq gained 38bps and 87bps, respectively, and registered Day 2 of the
+The U.S. market is in a Confirmed Uptrend.
+The S&P and Nasdaq gained 9bps and 31bps, respectively.
+Indices are slowly approaching

 Won Europe Today